Granny's Tales and Treasures

 I am fortunate to have a wonderful album of photographs for my mother’s family and I revelled in sorting through these with my mother and great aunt, who became a surrogate grandmother after the death of my own grandmother.
 When I was seven, together we created a family tree, using these photographs, which we mounted on the back of large pieces of cardboard that advertised dog food on the reverse.
 It should, of course, have been Pedigree Chum but in fact, it was Winalot!
 From then on I was hooked.
 I began serious research when I left college in 1977 and was soon to be encouraged by the 1979 Gordon Honeycombe series, that was the first televised promotion of family history.

 For me, it has always been about the stories rather than the pedigree; setting my ancestors in their local and national historical context is the priority.
-Forty six years down the line, the enthusiasm remains.
+Forty seven years down the line, the enthusiasm remains.